 General and administrative expenses are primarily comprised of asset management fees, professional fees, trustee fees, and other amounts.
-For the three months ended March 31, 2018, general and administrative expenses have increased by \$0.5 million when compared to the same period in 2017.
-The increase in expenses is a result of higher asset management fees of \$0.3 million, marginally higher listing and regulatory fees in comparison to the prior year due to the REIT's increased market capitalization.
+For the three months ended September 30, 2018, general and administrative expenses have increased by \$0.3 million when compared to the same period in 2017.
+The increase in expenses is a result of higher asset management fees of \$0.3 million due to portfolio growth, and marginally higher listing and regulatory fees in comparison to the prior year due to the REIT's increased market capitalization.
+For the nine months ended September 30, 2018, general and administrative expenses were \$5.5 million, an increase of \$1.5 million from the comparative period for the reasons mentioned above.